-1. What's General Introduce Online Raman Analysis System
+1. What's General Introduce PAT Raman Analysis System

 The ATR7000 series online Raman analysis system provide on-line analysis for the mixture composition contents, and it’s self-developed by our company based on the research experience in the past ten years.
 The ATR7000 series online Raman system can provide fast, accurate and stable detection methods for the composition and properties of various homogeneous liquid mixtures.
 By building a corresponding quantitative analysis model, the system can be widely used in various types of companies.
 Continuous or intermittent production process, real-time online detection of its product composition and content, and provide key measurement information for advanced control and real-time optimization.